 For some components, there’s an application process to determine whether your school is eligible and a calculation process to work out how much funding your school receives.

-You can use the Ministry’s school funding calculator to estimate your school’s upcoming funding.
+You can use the Ministry’s school funding calculator (external link) to estimate your school’s upcoming funding.

 Use this alphabetical list to find out what the funding components are for, which schools are eligible and how we calculate the funding amounts.

 For support with the costs of attached teachers, for example, teacher development, telephones, materials, administrative support.

 For fixed costs associated with the operation of a school and to compensate smaller schools for the absence of economies of scale.

 For help to provide senior students with careers guidance.

 Help for special schools to meet support staff costs.